The Midnight Special (TV series): Guest stars

-The show presented The 1980 Floor Show, the last performance of David Bowie as Ziggy Stardust.
-It was broadcast on November 16, 1973, and was taped a month earlier from specially-commissioned performances at the Marquee Club in Soho, London.
+Parody

+The show was parodied with a song by comedian Ray Stevens in 1974 called "The Moonlight Special" playing Mr. Sheepdog (Wolfman Jack), whose guest included Mildred Queen and the Dipsticks (Gladys Knight), Agnes Stoopa (Alice Cooper and his pet chicken (From the 1969 "Chicken incident" in Toronto)), and Jerry Joe Henly Jimmy (Jerry Lee Lewis).

 Cancellation

-The series was canceled by NBC at the request of Dick Ebersol as part of a deal for him to take over the then-ailing Saturday Night Live.
+The show was successful from 1972 thru 1977, but in 1978 ratings began steadily declining.
+The series was finally canceled in 1981 by NBC at the request of Dick Ebersol as part of a deal for him to take over the then-ailing Saturday Night Live.
 Because there was no time for NBC to develop a new show from scratch in light of the urgent SNL situation, The Midnight Special was replaced by SCTV, a weekly Canadian sketch comedy series performed by members of the Toronto satellite of Chicago's The Second City improvisational troupe.
 That program, in turn, would later be replaced with another music show, Friday Night Videos, in 1983, also produced initially by Ebersol.

 DVD release

 In 2006, a DVD collection entitled Burt Sugarman's Midnight Special was made available by Guthy-Renker through television and radio infomercials.
 In 2014, an 11-DVD collection entitled The Midnight Special was released by Star-Vista through standard retail channels.